vinayak500/DATA-STRUCTURE-AND-ALGORITHIM/README.md

 ## Stacks
 Stacks using STL\
 Implement stack class using arrays\
-2 stacks in a single array
+2 stacks in a single array\
+Reverse a string\
+valid paranthesis\
+insert-at-bottom\
+reverse-a-stack-using-recursion\
+sort-a-stack\
+check-redundant-bracket\
+next-smaller-element